hpe-dev-incubator/hpe-dev-portal/content/blog/get-started-with-prometheus-and-grafana-on-docker-with-hpe-storage-array-exporter.md

 docker network create prometheus
 ```

-Note that all containers created below does not utilize any persistent storage at all.
-Any dashboards that has been created or metrics that has been gathered will not be accessible after a container restart.
+Note that all containers created below do not utilize any persistent storage at all.
+Any dashboards that have been created or metrics that have been gathered will not be accessible after a container restart.

 **Note:** This tutorial is purely for educational purposes and not intended for production deployments.

 # Run HPE Storage Array Exporter for Prometheus

 Let's begin by starting the HPE Storage Array Exporter for Prometheus container.
-It's a passive background process that respond to HTTP requests made by Prometheus.
-It also require a backend configuration file.
+It's a passive background process that responds to HTTP requests made by Prometheus.
+It also requires a backend configuration file.
 In the case of having multiple backends, one container and configuration file is needed for each one.

 Create a file named `my-array-1.yaml`: